davatorium/rofi/doc/themer.md

 The current theme format support different type of properties:

  * a string.
- * an integer positive number.
+ * an integer number.
- * a positive fractional number.
+ * a fractional number.
  * a boolean value.
  * a color.
  * text style.